-Businesses describe the legal framework as being moderately efficient in terms of settling disputes and protecting property rights (GCR 2015-2016).
-Dispute resolution processes can be slow and costly; the average cost required to resolve insolvency is higher than the regional average, while enforcing a contract is almost twice as time-consuming (DB 2016).
 The legal framework regarding the settlement of disputes in Egypt is in place; for instance, the country has ratified the International Centre for the Settlement of Investment Disputes Convention (ICSID).
-Nonetheless, courts do not always recognize foreign arbitration judgments, so companies are advised to include clauses in their contracts specifying provisions for binding international arbitration (ICS 2015).
 The Cairo Regional Centre for International Commercial Arbitration provides access to arbitration laws and to information and services for companies seeking international arbitration solutions to commercial disputes.

 Corruption within Egypt’s security apparatus represents a high risk for companies operating in the country.
-Most citizens perceive the police to be corrupt (GCB 2013), and one-fifth of surveyed citizens report to have paid a bribe to police officials between 2011 and 2013 (Afrobarometer, Nov.
-2015).
-Egyptians have a very low level of trust in the security apparatus due to several instances of abuse of power (Transparency International, May 2015), and there exist high levels of impunity among police officials (HRR 2014).
-Businesspeople do not believe the police reliably enforce law and order (GCR 2015-2016), and more than one-third of surveyed companies identify crime and disorder as a major constraint to business in Egypt (ES 2013).
+Businesses report insufficient confidence in the reliability of the police services (GCR 2017-2018).
+The government lacks effective mechanisms to investigate and punish abuse in the security forces; official impunity is a problem in the country (HRR 2017).
+Those investigations that do take place frequently end in acquittals (HRR 2017).
+Egyptians have a very low level of trust in the security apparatus due to several instances of abuse of power (Transparency International, May 2015).
+A quarter of citizens perceive that most or all police officers are corrupt (GCB 2017).
+However, of those who came into contact with the police in the preceding twelve months, more than two out of five indicate they had to pay a bribe (GCB 2017).
 The Egyptian Ministry of Interior, responsible for law enforcement in Egypt, is described as very opaque and its operations as void of any financial transparency and political oversight (Transparency International, May 2015).

-Corruption at Egypt’s borders and burdensome customs procedures are identified as major problems for business, and companies rate the transparency of Egypt’s border administration as low due to the pervasiveness of bribery and facilitation payments in exports and imports (GETR 2014).
-The cost and time required to import goods are more burdensome in Egypt than in the rest of the Middle East, while it is easier in terms of cost and time to export goods (DB 2016).
+The cost and time required to import goods are more burdensome in Egypt than in the rest of the Middle East, while it is easier in terms of cost and time to export goods (DB 2018).

 In one corruption case, the French power and transportation company Alstom was fined over USD 772 million to settle its case involving bribes to government officials in several countries, including Egypt, up to USD 75 million, in addition to the falsification of books and records involving power, grid and transportation projects in Egypt, among other countries.
 The company reportedly employed middlemen to carry out the operations and to bribe officials.
 One of these middlemen, Asem Elgawahry (the general manager of an entity working on behalf of the state-owned Egyptian Electricity Holding Company), was sentenced in late 2014 to 42 months in prison and ordered to forfeit more than USD 5.2 million in proceeds for fraud, conspiring to launder money, tax fraud and accepting kickbacks from Alstom (Department of Justice, Nov.
 2015).
 Companies are recommended to use a specialized public procurement due diligence tool to help mitigate corruption risks associated with public procurement in Egypt.

 Egypt has ratified the UN Convention against Corruption, although compliance with the Convention has been inconsistent since the 2011 Revolution.
 Egypt is not a party to the OECD Anti-Bribery Convention or the AU Convention on Preventing and Combating Corruption.
-The government’s Business Services Portal (mostly in Arabic) presents business-related legislation.
+The government’s Business Services Portal presents business-related legislation.

 - World Economic Forum: Global Competitiveness Report 2015-2016.